You are here

-Art and visual culture of the Indigenous Americas and Latin America.
+Art and visual culture of the Indigenous Americas.
 Visual and material culture of Native California.
-Art and architecture of the California missions and Spanish borderlands.
+Art and architecture of the California missions and Spanish colonial borderlands.
 Collecting and representing Native American cultures.

 Cultural histories of the native Americas and colonial Latin America.
 Inka (Inca) visual and performance culture before and after Spanish colonization.
 Indigenous adaptations of Roman Catholicism.
 Inka stonework in the pre-Hispanic and colonial Andes, as well as the modern imagination.

 Professor and Director of Graduate Studies, History of Art and Visual Culture, Director, Center for Creative Ecologies

 Affiliated with Rachel Carson College, Colleges Nine and Ten, the Environmental Studies Department, Latin American and Latino Studies, and the Sustainability Studies Minor.

 Associate Professor, History of Art and Visual Culture